Cooking Gorgeous

 Instructions

-• Place the water and sugar in a pan and put on medium heat.
+• Place the sugar and water in a saucepan over medium heat.

-• Stir it until the sugar dissolves, bring it to a boil, and let it gently simmer for 15 to 20 minutes.
+• Stir until the sugar dissolves, then bring the mixture to a boil.

 • Melt the butter in a saucepan or in the microwave.
-Pour the melted butter over the pastry and mix well, making sure that all the strands are coated with butter.
+Pour the melted butter over the kadayif pastry and mix well with your hands until all the strands are evenly coated.

-• Evenly spread the chopped walnuts over the pastry base.
+• Spread the chopped walnuts or pistachios evenly over the pastry.

-• Bake the kadaif in the preheated oven for 35-40 minutes, or until the top is golden brown and crispy.
+• Bake the kadayif for 35 to 40 minutes, or until the top is golden brown and crisp

-• Once the kadaif is done, remove it from the oven, and portion it into 12 equal pieces using a sharp knife.
+• Remove the tray from the oven and cut the hot kadayif into 12 pieces using a sharp knife.

-• Pour the cooled syrup over the kadayif, making sure to cover every piece.
+• Pour the cooled syrup evenly over the hot kadayif, making sure to cover the edges and corners.

 Notes

-• If using frozen kadaif pastry, place it in the refrigerator overnight to gently thaw it before using.
+• If using frozen kadayif pastry, thaw it overnight in the refrigerator before using.

-• Chop the walnuts finely, without turning them into a paste or powder.
+• Chop the walnuts or pistachios finely, but do not turn them into powder or paste.

-• You can make the Tel Kadaif ahead of time and store it at room temperature for up to 5 days.
+• Store leftovers at room temperature for up to 5 days.

 Nutrition